 A typical pattern is to implement these methods in your custom view controller, but you may implement them on another object if you prefer.

-If your application supports orientation changes, your view controller must also change the banner view’s size when the orientation of the device changes.
+If your app supports orientation changes, your view controller must also change the banner view’s size when the orientation of the device changes.

 Responding to Banner Events

 Most banner view delegates implement all of the following behaviors:

 Responding to a Touch in the Banner View